OriginCodeAcademy/Meetup/Projects/02-ChipotleMapper/README.md

 * How to read documentation to integrate third party libraries into your project
 * How to research an API to make use of it in your app
+* How to grab the users location from the browser
 * How to use results of an API to provide additional functionality to your apps
 * That Chipotle is now yur laif.